k21971/EvilHack/doc/evilhack-changelog.md

 - Show player how badly they've abused their alignment via #conduct
 - Fix: pet unable to "return" item to shop
 - Fix: missing period (Infidel and casting)
+- Fix: minimum level was absent regarding altar sacrificing and receiving a gift